 Franchising is all about equipping owners with the right tools to execute the business model.
 It’s important to treat local marketing the same way.
 Franchisors should spend time training franchise owners on the local marketing tactics that work well for the brand.

-According to Angry Crab Shack Owner and CFO Andy Diamond, marketing is a large component of Angry Crab franchise partner training.
+According to Angry Crab Shack President Andy Diamond, marketing is a large component of Angry Crab franchise partner training.

 “During training at headquarters, each new owner meets with the head of marketing to talk strategy,” Diamond said.
 “We make sure to set aside time for these meetings because marketing is just as important as what goes on in the kitchen.”